stavnstrup/abok/naf/introduction/06-purpose.md

 Architecture related processes should be seen as a technique for managing complexity rather than activities to produce models.
 A common set of architecture processes, such as those specified in NAF, is judged to be the best way of achieving success in the formation of a federation of systems approach.

 This concept is not only valid for NATO itself, but also between NATO and Nations, NATO and Non-Government Organisations (NGOs) and Nations and NGOs.

+[^value]: The NATO EA Policy identifies a third level being the Capability level which is between Enterprise and Project levels.

+[^missionthreads]:  Mission Threads have been described as an operational description of end-to-end activities that accomplish the execution of a mission.
+No formal definition has been promulgated.

+[^scenario]: A postulated sequence or development of events within a particular setting (Oxford Dictionary).

+[^usecase]: A use case is a term used in systems and software engineering, it is a list of action or event steps, typically defining the interactions between role (actor) and a system.
+I systems engineering they are described at a higher level than in software engineering and often represent missions or stakeholder goals.